-The mission of the Daemen College Social Work Program is to prepare students to be professionally responsible, competent, and committed generalist practitioners capable of intervening with diverse populations, in various settings, and at all levels of social work practice (i.e., micro, mezzo, macro).
+The mission of the Daemen College Bachelor of Arts Social Work (BASW) Program is to prepare students to be professionally responsible, ethical, competent, and committed generalist practitioners capable of intervening with diverse populations, in various settings, and at all levels of social work practice (i.e., micro, mezzo, macro).

-Grounded in the Social Work profession's knowledge, skills, and values, the program teaches students to become critically thinking problem solvers and to recognize the inherent value of all human beings through the integration of classroom instruction and community-based learning opportunities.
-The Social Work Program is committed to preparing graduates for entry-level generalist practice positions and/or advanced study in social work, while simultaneously addressing the needs of community members and local health and human service organizations.
+Grounded in the Social Work profession's knowledge, skills, and values, the BASW Program teaches students to become critically thinking, problem solvers and to recognize the inherent value of all human beings through the integration of classroom instruction and community-based and international learning opportunities.